 You will need a theme once the blog is up and running.
 There are many free themes on the Internet but they are usually limited in what you can do with them or how you can modify them.
 You can search for free themes in the appearance – themes section of WordPress.
 However, if you’d rather something a bit more professional, Genesis Framework is one of the most popular themes.
 I also love the themes available on Themeforest.

 If you haven’t come up with a logo or color concept yet, and are design challenged, you can get someone to help you with that.
 Fiverr is one of the most popular websites where you can get any kind of gig for $5 with additional elements coming at extra cost.
 You can hire someone to create a basic logo for you but make sure you’ve agreed to also receive the source files before you commence the gig.
-Fiverr is fine in the early stages of your blogging career.
+I use Fiverr for all my basic design requirements and only had 1 issue since I’ve been using the service since 2013, which was resolved swiftly by Fiverr.

 An image is worth a thousand words and you will need to use them on social media as well as within your blog posts.
 They are more engaging and visually appealing to readers.
 You can get free images on Wikipedia, Pixabay and Flickr.
 Remember to check the attrition clause on images.